You’ve Got Mail: 8 Ways to Improve Email Engagement

 Companies and brands that empower their customers tend to have better, long-term success than other companies.
 They are typically fairly stable and generate consistent growth and success.

-The brand ladder and the purchase funnel do not have to exist independent of one another within your company.
+The brand ladder and the purchase funnel do not have to exist independently of one another within your company.
 The optimum strategy is a solid mixture of both.

 The purchase funnel is still relevant and important.
 While the process people go through before they become customers may have become quicker, it hasn’t changed.